14 Scholarships for High School Seniors

 Students with a declared major in a science related field are encouraged to apply for the R&D Systems scholarship.

 Soroptimist is a global volunteer organization that provides women and girls with access to education and training.
+You need to provide primary financial support to yourself and your dependents.
 They offer the Live Your Dream Awards to help women offset their education costs.

 Deadline: November 15